OswellSkg/unit2_repo/Quizzes/Quiz-017.md

 ## 10.25.2022 Quiz #17

-# Header Comment: Create a function that produces the average letter length of the input list.
+Create a function that produces the average letter length of the input list.

 ------------------------------------------------------------------------